 Indoors as a foliage specimen or outdoors in a hot sheltered position as a hedgerow or feature plant in a tropical garden.

 Coffee beans contain high levels of polyphenolics, which can act as excellent antioxidants.
 The longer the beans are roasted the less antioxidants they contain.
-High levels of caffine in coffee beans can help clear congestion, help prevent asthma attacks and boast athletic performance.
-Too much caffine will result in jitters, migraines and / or insomnia.
+High levels of caffeine in coffee beans can help clear congestion, help prevent asthma attacks and boast athletic performance.
+Too much caffeine will result in jitters, migraines and / or insomnia.
 Coffee is addictive, regular users develop intolerance and require more coffee to obtain the desired affect.
 If deprived of caffeine, withdrawal symptoms can include nausea and headaches.
 Spent coffee grounds are a good fertilizer in gardens because of their high nitrogen content.

 How to Eat